RomanAlvaradoHN/commands/markdown.md

 # Blockquotes

 To create a blockquote, add a > in front of a paragraph.
 Blockquotes can be nested.
 Add a >> in front
 of the paragraph you want to nest.
+Example:

+\> ### Note
+\> Blockquotes can contain other Markdown formatted elements.
+Not all elements can be used — you’ll need
+\> to experiment to see which ones work.

 > ### Note
 > Blockquotes can contain other Markdown formatted elements.
 Not all elements can be used — you’ll need